maunope/rgbpi_utils/README.md

 - renamed files are in the output folder, the need resizing for optimal display quality, imagemagik (https://imagemagick.org/index.php) is a valid option,  `mogrify -resize 300x225 *.png -quality 100` will resize all your image to fit rgbpi resolution

 ## Todo:
-- script the creation of sortedgames.dat instead of using a prebuilt one

 - cover remaining missed matches, priority on partial matches, i.e "Monstone" vs "Monstone - A Hard Days Knight" (maybe finding a more suitable artwork set will do? )
+- automate the cloning of artwork repo
+- enable the matching of several systems simultaneously
+- define and implement some criteria to pick the best image when more than one is available for the same game/platform/locale
+- "world" cover overrides "eur", give precedence to eur if available
+- ~~script the creation of sortedgames.dat instead of using a prebuilt one~~
 - ~~script the resizing of images, I'm currently using Imagemagik offline~~
 - ~~remove hardcoded parameters and create tidy parameters input~~
 - ~~allow multiple matches for the same image~~
-- automate the cloning of artwork repo
-- enable the matching of several systems simultaneously
-- define and implement some criteria to pick the best image when more than one is available for the same game/platform/locale
-- "World" cover overrides "eur", give precedence to eur if available